ge11232002/CSC/ancora/README.md

 This section will describe all the necessary configurations step by step for setting up the Ancora web resource.
 <h3 id="ancoraweb">Ancora Web Resource</h3>
+The cne/ancora directory in the cne package contains files related to the Ancora web resource.